VincentWei/MiniGUI/README.md

 # MiniGUI

-A mature and proven cross-platform GUI system for embedded and smart IoT devices.
+A mature and proven cross-platform windowing system for embedded system and smart IoT devices.

 ## TABLE OF CONTENTS